lockedata/starters/README.md

 All projects get setup with Git, GitHub and Travis by default.

-  - Use `createPackageProject` to setup a project with code coverage, vignettes, unit testing etc. out of the box
+  - Use `create_package_project()` to setup a project with code coverage, vignettes, unit testing etc. out of the box

-  - Use `createAnalysisProject` to get a project ready for a typical analysis project.
+  - Use `create_analysis_project()` to get a project ready for a typical analysis project.
 It includes packrat to help with reproducibility.

-  - Use `createTrainingProject` to get a project ready for delivering training that often involves handouts and presentation materials.
+  - Use `create_training_project()` to get a project ready for delivering training that often involves handouts and presentation materials.
 It includes packrat to help with reproducibility.

 All functions implement name validation based on the guidance in [“Writing R